Enter GrameenEnergy.com

 improving fuel efficency.
 Unlike previous carbon fibre in sheets, Axon can produce beams with the added strength and usefulness

 in an automotive environment, including a 60% weight reduction.
-(Winner)
+(Winner) The Bobber Company for

 the Manchester Bobber, a wave device designed to operate in depths of water from 20m to 60m and consisting of an array of